ministryofjustice/opg-modernising-lpa/docs/runbooks/deployment_into_additional_regions.md

 ]
 ```

-To activate and provision environment resources into a second region, add `eu-west-2` to the `regions` variable list in `terraform/environment/terraform.tfvars.json` for each account.
+To activate and provision environment resources into a second region, raise a pull request to add `eu-west-2` to the `regions` variable list in `terraform/environment/terraform.tfvars.json` for each account.

 ```json
 "regions": [